calvinalkan/better-wordpress-hooks/README.md

 ![php version](https://img.shields.io/packagist/php-v/calvinalkan/better-wordpress-hooks)
 ![lines of code](https://img.shields.io/badge/total%20lines-2268-blue)

-BetterWpHooks is a small library that wraps the Wordpress Plugin/Hook API allowing for modern, OOP PHP with features like:
+BetterWpHooks is a small library that wraps the Wordpress Plugin/Hook API, allowing for modern, object-oriented PHP.

+Some of the included features are:

-🚀 Lazy instantiation of classes registered in actions and filters
+🚀 Lazy instantiation of classes registered in actions and filters.

-🔥 Zero configuration dependency-resolution of class and method dependencies using an IoC-Container
+🔥 Zero configuration dependency-resolution of class and method dependencies using an IoC-Container.

 ❤ Conditional dispatching and handling of hooks based on parameters only available at runtime.

-📦 Inbuilt testing module, so you don't have to boostrap the wordpress core in your unit tests.
+📦 Inbuilt testing module, no more third-party mocking libraries or bootstrapping core to test hooks.

-⭐ 100 % compatibility with the Wordpress Core and the way users interact with custom hooks and filters.
+⭐ 100 % compatibility with Wordpress Core and the way users can interact with custom hooks and filters.

 ## Table of Contents